adriannier/applescript-dictionary/README.md

 # AppleScript Dictionary v1

 A native AppleScript implementation of a mutable key/value storage.
-The resulting data can be written to disk as a raw text AppleScript file (.applescript) and both opened with a text editor and loaded when run within Script Editor or using osascript.
+The resulting data can be written to disk as a raw text `.applescript` file and both opened with a text editor and loaded when run within Script Editor or using osascript.

-Values of type integer, real, and date are converted to text during serialization and the process is reversed when reading the file back.
-This should work regardless of any differences in the sending or receiving system’s date and number formats.
+Values of type `integer`, `real`, and `date` are converted to text during serialization and the process is reversed when reading the file back.
+This should work regardless of any differences in the sending or receiving system’s date and number formatting settings.

 Example: